 §§ 68-71 and 72-78 of the Tunis Agenda with regard to enhanced cooperation on Internet governance and the establishment of the Internet Governance Forum (IGF).

+Comments

+Yes, all these statements are correct but what is their relevance to the enhanced cooperation on International Internet Public Policy issues.

+It is almost 7 years passed and we are still talking and thinking within the past.
+What about the expectations and objectives?

 2.3.2.2 Through its Plenipotentiary Resolutions, ITU membership recognizes the multi-stakeholder governance model based on WSIS principles as the framework for global Internet governance